Beginning with the Fire of Memories

-Only by risking going too far did we ever discover how far we could go to bring help and hope to those we knew were greatly suffering.
+Only by risking going too far did we ever discover how far we could go to bring help and hope.
 If your cause is "small," you know the feeling.

 We pushed hard and went far.
 No one ever thought to take credit, to keep score.
 Meeting the budget was everyone's responsibility.
 It was all for one, one for all -- and all for the benefit of the people we were trying to help.

-Here are a few among many memories that still haunt.
-If I am a bit too forceful in my commentary here and in comment streams elsewhere, it's because the work we do is personal and the stakes are often very high.
+Here are a few among many memories through the years that still haunt.
+If I am a bit too forceful in my commentary here and in comment streams elsewhere such as Nonprofit Quarterly, it's because the work we do is personal and the stakes are often very high.